espocrm/espocrm/.github/SECURITY.md

 What reports we do not accept:

 - Executing PHP code by an extension or during the installation or upgrade process.
-- Exposing contact data though a target list, campaign or mass email, considering a user has access to them.
+- Exposing contact data though a target list, campaign or mass email, considering the user has access to them.

 ## Supported versions